3 Days in Stockholm: The Ultimate Stockholm Itinerary

 Go on the Stockholm Ghost Walk

-I wasnโt sure what to expect when I booked this Stockholm Ghost Walkโฆ But it was one of the most memorable walking tours Iโve ever been on!
+I wasnโt sure what to expect when I booked thisโฆ But it was one of the most memorable walking tours Iโve ever been on!
 Our guide was incredibly entertaining and took us through parts of Gamla Stan we hadnโt yet seen.

-This tour is “scary,” fascinating, amusing, and so much fun!
-The Stockholm Ghost Walk will be the perfect ending to your 3 days in Stockholm!
+This Stockholm Ghost Walk is “scary,” fascinating, amusing, and so much fun – the perfect ending to your 3 days in Stockholm!

-HOT TIP: Have time for one final cocktail in Old Town after your Ghost Walk?
-Pharmarium is a craft cocktail bar housed in a jaw-dropping alchemic pharmacy dating back to the 1500s.
+MADDY’S TIP: Have time for a cocktail in Old Town after?
+Pharmarium is one of my favorite craft cocktail bars, housed in a former alchemic pharmacy dating back to the 1500s.
 A must-visit!

 Letโs quickly cover how to get to downtown Stockholm, whether youโre flying, bussing, or taking the train.